 In addition to her work at Culinaria, Marilena has continued to offer at-home private lessons for individuals, works as a personal chef in the DC Metro area, and, provides catering for boutique events.
 Her food blog, www.marilenaskitchen.com, fuses her love of sharing new recipes with her passion for photography.
 Marilena’s classes have been featured in the “Washington Post”, the “Northern Virginia Magazine”, the “Fairfax Times”, the “Vienna Connection” and in “SideTours” of Washington.

 Marilena has been a member of the American Personal and Private Chef Association (APPCA) since 2010 and is ServSafe certified in the DC Metro area.
-She is a trusted member of the online marketplace “Thumbtack” where she received the “Best of 2015” Award for her cooking classes.
+She is a trusted member of the online marketplace “Thumbtack” where she has received the “Best of 2015” and “Best of 2016” Award for her private cooking classes.

 Melissa has been a professional chef and pastry chef in the Washington DC area for over 20 years.
 Before joining the Culinaria team, Melissa worked for the Ritz Carlton, Best Buns Bread Company and was the owner of Just Desserts.
 Over the past several years, while raising her four sons she has been a private chef and stylist, helping select clients create the perfect dinner parties and charitable galas.

 Her earliest and strongest influence was her family.
 “Meals were a celebration in my home.
 Large and Loud!
 My parents made it seem so easy.
 The atmosphere was always relaxed and everyone was welcome.”
 Today, Melissa carries that tradition on with her family, friends and clients.
 Her style of teaching and cooking is easy and relaxed.
 “Food is our fuel.
 It needs to not only fill us, but satisfy us.”